 The Basics: The Portuguese Days of the Week

 Let’s begin with a basic list of all the days of the week, starting with what’s typically considered the first day, Sunday:

 Monday — Segunda-feira

 Wednesday — Quarta-feira

 Thursday — Quinta-feira

 Friday — Sexta-feira

 Every Day Is for Resting: A Brief History of the Relaxing Portuguese Week

-In Portuguese, as well as a number of other Romance languages, the week begins with Domingo.
+In Portuguese—as well as several other Romance languages—the week begins with domingo.